 In March 2017, for example, over 120 million Instagrammers visited a website, got directions, or messaged to learn about a business based solely on an Instagram ad!
 That’s crazy, right?

 The majority of wedding and portrait photographers, of course, will already be on Instagram.
 If you’re already reading this post, I’m sure you’re on Instagram.
-So I’m not here to chat about all the benefits of marketing to potential photography clients on Instagram.
+So I’m not here to chat about all the benefits of photography marketing on instagram to potential photography clients.
 But I am hoping to share ways you could be missing out on potential work by not using Instagram to its fullest capabilities!

 This is a massive blog post, 3300 words in fact, so I’m going to break down everything we cover before we get started: